RAK7240V2/RAK7240CV2 Unboxing & Installation

 - Signal Surge Protective Device: Designed for CAT6 or Class E network cables, this SPD protects Ethernet-connected equipment from voltage surges induced by lightning or internal switching transients.
 It is widely used in industrial and office communication systems, including Gigabit Ethernet, ATM, ISDN, and VoIP.

-For cellular versions, connect the LTE antennas in the same way.
+- For cellular models, connect the LTE antennas to the LTE antenna ports.

-(Optional) If using PoE for power or Ethernet for data, connect an Ethernet cable to the ETH (PoE) port.
+- If using PoE for power, connect the Ethernet cable to the ETH (PoE) port on the gateway.

 Weather Protection